RHEUMATOID ARTHRITIS AND EATING HABITS

 arthritis, they note.

-Although the mechanism by which these foods might
+the mechanism by

 lower the risk remains unclear, the authors suggest